top of page

 The adjective 'primitive' has its etymological roots in the Latin word 'primitivus,' which is derived from 'primus,' meaning 'first.'
 In Latin, 'primitivus' denoted something that was first or original in nature, often carrying the connotation of simplicity and lack of complexity.
 As this term transitioned into Old French as 'primitif,' and later into Middle English, it retained its essential meaning of being characterized by simplicity, primitiveness, or a lack of complexity or sophistication.
 The etymology of 'primitive' underscores its connection to the idea of being one of the earliest forms or states of something, often reflecting a straightforward and unrefined nature.

-Find the meaning of primitive
+Quiz: Find the meaning of the adjective primitive:

 Try Again!